|

 It was probably top dog some years back, but the inclusion of more companies providing extra value at roughly the same cost has brought it down a peg or 2 on the pecking order.

-If you are looking for the maximum amount of gain in this price range, the M2 is certainly your best bet.
+If you are looking for the maximum amount of gain in this price range, the 2i2 is the way to go.

 But, as an overall incredible value for the money spent?